mozilla/mwos-letsencrypt-2015/README.md

 ## Dependencies

+### Makefile dependencies

 To build this module you need all the tools installed which you would also need to build the Nginx server alone.
-In addition you need `curl` to download the source code of the server using make.
+In addition you need `curl` if you download the source code of Nginx using `make source` (recommended).

+### Libraries

+The module uses libcurl for making the HTTP calls to the ACME server and libjansson for parsing and creating the JSON strings according to the ACME protocol.

 ## Installation